-Several variations of a DHBC logo have come and gone.
+Several variations of a DHBC logo have come and gone, with many existing side by side.
 I hope to show some of these variations which have come to light.

 During the first decade and a bit of the club's existence, there appears to be no emphasis on a semblance of corporate identity or use of a club logo.
 I have seen quite a bit of club correspondence but no logo was used at the time.
 If and when I come across something, I will post it here.